shawna-p/EasyRenPyGui/README.md

 ### Additions

-The following features are included in this template:
+The following features not normally included in a default Ren'Py project are included in this template:

-* An auto-forward indicator, which displays similarly to the skip indicator while the player has auto-forward activated
-* A special_labels.rpy file with blank labels for `splashscreen` and `after_load`, which are often used in various projects.
-You may delete this file if you do not use these labels, or relocate the code elsewhere.
 * A section called **Custom Options** in `options.rpy` with defined configuration values for several configuration options I use frequently in my own projects.
 * Basic archiving code is added to `options.rpy` under the Build configuration section

-I have not included any further code for screens not included with Ren'Py by default, such as templates for gallery screens or accessibility options, though I may consider adding those down the line if it is requested.
+In addition, there is a folder inside `game/` called **optional files** with the following contents:

+* afm_indicator.rpy
+  * Includes an auto-forward indicator screen + accompanying code.
+It displays the screen similarly to the skip indicator, but while the player has auto-forward activated instead of while skipping.
+* special_labels.rpy
+  * This file includes blank labels for `splashscreen` and `after_load`, which are often used in various projects.

+Every file in the **optional files** folder is entirely self-contained and may be removed if it is unneeded.

 ## Terms of Use